 We will make a few stops at the famous Koko Nor (or Qinghai Hu).
 The vast Koko Nor, one of the largest lakes in Asia, is a classic locality that appears time after time in the annals of the early ornithological exploration of the Tibetan Plateau.
 The lake is situated at only 3200m (low by Tibetan Plateau standards) and is surrounded by green and brown hills and snow-spattered mountains that contrast with the deep blue waters of the lake and the pale blue sky.

 Tibet: Days 4-5 A large salt lake, now almost dried out, occupies the bottom of the Chaka depression, which is ringed by high, arid mountains.
-Here in this semidesert environment we should find Pallas’s Sandgrouse, the localized Henderson’s Ground Jay, Desert Wheatear and Xinjiang Shrike (split from Isabelline).
+Here in this semidesert environment, we should find Pallas’s Sandgrouse, the localized Henderson’s Ground Jay, Desert Wheatear and Isabelline Shrike.
 We will also have our first opportunity for Blanford’s (or Plain-backed) Snowfinch.

 Birds are sparse in this deeply inhospitable terrain but very special!
-Here, or at the other high passes and mountainsides we will visit during our travels, we do not usually need to make much effort to encounter the striking Güldenstädt’s (or White-winged) Redstart, (Prince) Henri’s Snowfinch (split from White-winged) and Plain and Brandt’s Mountain Finches, all of which seem to be able to eke out a meagre living from the stony slopes.
+Here, or at the other high passes and mountainsides we will visit during our travels, we do not usually need to make much effort to encounter the striking Güldenstädt’s (or White-winged) Redstart, Tibetan (or Prince Henri’s) Snowfinch and Plain and Brandt’s Mountain Finches, all of which seem to be able to eke out a meagre living from the stony slopes.
 Most exciting of all, the poorly-known Tibetan (or Roborovski’s) Rosefinch is not uncommon in this high altitude habitat and we are likely to find the deep-pink males and sandy-grey females feeding their newly-fledged young.
 Those able to ascend to higher altitudes have a good chance of encountering the uncommon Tibetan Sandgrouse.